 You could then do the opposite, use the PC tcp_cli.exe program, and set the example to run as a server.
-In this case, the PC will send data to the example program running on the AT91SAM7SE512 which will then echo it back to the PC.
+In this case, the PC will send data to the example program running on the AT91SAM7X256 which will then echo it back to the PC.
 When using tcp_cli.exe you must supply a parameter that is the same as the IP address set in the eth_src_addr array in tcp_app.c. e.g.

-'''

 Tcp_cli 192.168.2.3

-'''

-Tcp cli.exe and Tcp svr.exe both display the data they receive on the screen.
+Tcp_cli.exe and Tcp_svr.exe both display the data they receive on the screen.

-→ It takes 1 or 2 seconds for the ethernet controller on the board to negotiate the necessary parameters after starting up an application.
+→ It may take 3 or 4 seconds for the ethernet controller on the board to negotiate the necessary parameters after starting up an application.
 Ethernet IO will not work until this is finished.